eldonogithub/PlanetCrafterEditor/README.md

 __Use this tool on your own risk__.
 Make backups of your save files ("C:\Users\\%Username%\AppData\LocalLow\MijuGames\Planet Crafter") before using this tool, eventhough there should not be any writing in any existing file.

-[Download the tool](https://github.com/mcnicki2002/PlanetCrafterEditor/raw/main/Compiled_Versions/PlanetCrafterEditorV0.3.jar) (and install Java (tested in Java 8u361)) and run it.
+[Download the tool](https://github.com/mcnicki2002/PlanetCrafterEditor/raw/main/Compiled_Versions/PlanetCrafterEditorV0.3.1.jar) (and install Java (tested in Java 8u361)) and run it.
 The need for starting it via command line was removed.

-This Tool supports items from v0.7.006, but I have to get hold of the new map and the position of new loot crates.
-I will update them as soon as possible.